Tag Archive for: wrong plant wrong place

 Right by the entry was a collection of lovely clematis vines.
 Their lush green foliage and large purple flowers were gorgeous and enticed passersby into taking one home.

-Minneapolis, (pretty face flower) Minnesota
+Minneapolis, (clematis flower) Minnesota

 Minneapolis, Minnesota